-- initial-permits: It is the thread count which the concurrent access is limited to.
-For example, if you set it to "3", concurrent access to the object is limited to 3 threads. - backup-count: Defines the count of synchronous backups. - async-backup-count: Defines the count of asynchronous backups.
+- initial-permits: the thread count to which the concurrent access is limited.
+For example, if you set it to "3", concurrent access to the object is limited to 3 threads. - backup-count: Number of synchronous backups. - async-backup-count: Number of asynchronous backups.

-21.13 Executor Service Configuration
+23.14 Executor Service Configuration